19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting.md

 Mortals cannot use magic on their own.
 Magic is fickle, ancient, and poorly understood.
 Hence why it is called magic.
 Magic is channeled though [Mythril](Mythril.md) powder, [Patrons](Spells/Patrons/Patron.md), or magic items.

 In order to cast a [Spell](Spells/Mythril%20Spells/Spell%20Index.md), you must make the appropriate ability [Check](../Game%20Procedures/Check.md).
 The nature of your spell casting is determined by how you cast it.
-- Casting spells via the arcane uses [[Mythril]] powder and uses [Intelligence](../Player%20Characters/Chosen%20Statistics/Intelligence.md).
+- Casting spells via the arcane uses [[Mythril](../Player%20Characters/Chosen%20Statistics/Intelligence.md).
 - Casting from a [Patron](Spells/Patrons/Patron.md) requires the [Ability Score](../Player%20Characters/Chosen%20Statistics/Ability%20Scores.md) associated with that [Patron](Spells/Patrons/Patron.md).
 - Casting from magic items pertains to the rules of that magic item.
 	- Scrolls and wands are generally treated the same as [Mythril](Mythril.md) casting.